SIX FEET OF BURNING GROUND

 Adding yellow paint to the burned branches added intensity.

-In order to make the fire projection on the burnt wood work properly, it first had to be faux finished with licks of white paint to increase screen gain (on the natural black of charred wood the projection is too weak).
-Afterwards Kym added touches of yellow and orange to really bring it to life.
+To make the fire projection on the burnt woodwork properly, it first had to be faux-finished with licks of white paint to increase screen gain (on the natural black of charred wood the projection is too weak).
+Afterwards, Kym added touches of yellow and orange to bring it to life.
 Now that everything was ready, Jon began the projection mapping process by painstakingly adding the rich and disturbing glow of embers along the lengths of the branches and stumps, with a few licks of intermittent flame for good effect.

 Like the real thing, Six Feet of Burning Ground is both disturbing and compelling.